lkfink/lkfink.github.io/pages/projects.md

 Demographics within neuroscience vastly mismatch the actual distribution of minority communities within the United States population [1].
 In a 2011 survey report of 97 U.S. neuroscience graduate programs, only 12% of predoctoral trainees were minorities (African- American, Hispanic-American, Native-American, “Other”) - a statistic that reduces to only 4% of postdoctoral trainees and 5% of tenure track faculty [2].
 Increasing the visibility of underrepresented scientists is a critical component to addressing this inequity.
 Without visibility, the aforementioned unequal distributions are inevitably perpetuated.
 At UC Davis, there is a marked underrepresentation of individuals belonging to marginalized communities who are invited to communicate their research.
 Our project will provide a platform for scientific researchers to share a diverse set of ideas and perspectives, upholding Goals 3 and 4 of the UC Davis Diversity and Inclusion Strategic Plan.
 This unique exchange will be further developed through dialogue between our speakers and students in social spaces, like pre- seminar lunches and post-seminar dinners, which will hopefully lead to fruitful professional networks and mentorship opportunities.

 1. U.S. Census Bureau.
 Population Estimates. *Vintage 2011: Downloadable Data Files*.
-Available from: https://www.census.gov/popest/data/historical/2010s/vintage_2011/index.html.
+Available [here](https://www.census.gov/popest/data/historical/2010s/vintage_2011/index.html){:target="_blank"}.

 2. Sved, A.F., *Report of Survey of Neuroscience Graduate, Postdoctoral, & Undergraduate Programs (Academic Year 2010-2011)*.
 Society for Neuroscience, 2011.